cleolibrary/CLEO-Redux/docs/en/installation.md

 CLEO Redux comes with a hassle-free installer that identifies the selected game and downloads all the dependencies.
 Just run `cleo_redux_setup.exe` and follow its steps.

-> CLEO Redux and its installer recognize the target game purely by the executable name in the selected/working directory.
+> Both CLEO Redux and its installer recognize the target game purely by the executable name in the selected/working directory.
 >
 > * GTA III - `gta3.exe`
 > * GTA VC - `gta-vc.exe`